banwarp/benton_epi/covid19/04pts_functionReadme.md

 The main purpose of the post time step function is to calculate the observed prevalence across all nodes in a trial, then use that observed prevalence to decide whether to impose or lift a policy intervention that acts by reducing the effective R0 in the transitions.
 This represents, for example, an imperfectly mixed county (i.e. multiple nodes), imposing a county-wide policy even if the infections are concentrated in portion of the county.

+### Levels of policy intervention in Post Time Step Function
+There are three levels of policy intervention in the post time step function:
+1. No intervention (baseline).
+The effective reproduction number is unchanged from baseline.
+2. Moderate intervention.
+The effective reproduction number is decreased moderate amount.
+3. Major intervention.
+The effective reproduction number is decreased a major amount.

 #### The components of the Post Time Step Function
 - `v` is the data frame that stores continuous variables
 - pts_function arguments are user-defined constant parameters used to building the post time step function